eonil/ClangWrapper.Swift/README.md

 -	Uses C-like tree (unique-ownership) manual resource management.
 That means you need to call `dispose` manually on them to free up allocated resources.
 If an object does not support `dispose`, it means it does not allocate resources internally.
--	For your safety and convenience, all proxy objects will be tracked and `dispose`d when `Index` deinitializes if it has not been disposed.
+-	For your safety and convenience, all proxy objects are tracked and `dispose`d by `Index` class when it deinitializes if the proxy objects has not been disposed.
 -	Enums constant values are copied from `libclang` headers if they're explicitly defined.
+-	Using of C++ API has been avoided becuase it's a fast moving target and does not seem to be stable for at least in a few years.
+Maybe forever.